-While the above mentioned opportunities are likely to provide improvements for food loss and waste prevention and valorisation, they are unlikely to achieve the full transformative change that is aimed at through the SDGs in general and ambitious food waste targets in particular, as major conflicting objectives within different policy areas are not yet resolved.
+While the above mentioned opportunities are likely to provide improvements for food loss and waste prevention and valorisation, they are unlikely to achieve the full transformative change that is aimed at through the SDGs in general and ambitious food waste targets in particular, as major conflicting objectives within different policy areas would remain unresolved.

-The development of an ambitious and coherent strategy for the implementation of the SDGs in Europe (that has so far not yet been developed) can therefore be an important catalyst, with synergies for food waste prevention and valorisation.
+The development of an ambitious and coherent strategy for the implementation of the SDGs in Europe can therefore serve as an important catalyst, with synergies for food waste prevention and valorisation.
 Using the flexibility for countries that the SDGs provide to specify the implementation according to regional needs, the EU can lead by example by aiming for an ambitious implementation of the SDG 12.3 food waste target and include halving food losses and food waste in primary production in its scope (currently only retail and consumer level food waste are included).

-Furthermore, a process and/or policy to define the overall EU objectives, strategies and instruments with regard to food in general (not only food waste), e.g. through an EU Food Policy, can be a relevant step to address many of the trade-offs and improve the development of synergies.
+Furthermore, a process and/or policy to define the overall EU objectives, strategies and instruments with regard to food in general (not only food waste), e.g. through an EU Food Policy, can be a relevant step to address many of the trade-offs and improve the development of a integrated approach.
 The food use hierarchy suggested below that emphasizes the need to keep food in the human food chain as long as possible and to use resources effectively before they are recycled, recovered or disposed can act as a guiding principle for policy design.